 If a reservation is from a new (or unknown) customer, it needs to be matched to an existing customer in the system or a new customer needs to be created in your account.
 You will need to process these reservations manually.
 It's very simple to do this - see this article for details.

 2) Once matched to a Customer, it's Waiting To Attend

 Since reservations are usually matched long before the class actually starts, we don't want to mark the customer as attending.
 So the customer is now listed on the class details page under a section called 'Reservations Waiting To Attend'.

 If a customer cancels their reservation at this point, no problem - the reservation is simply removed.
 Here's more about customers canceling on their own.

-If YOU want to cancel or move the reservation at this point, simply click the arrow next to the person's name & make your selection there.
+If YOU want to cancel or move the reservation at this point, simply click the three dots next to the person's name & make your selection there: